nxtcoder17/graphql-cli/README.md

 ```sh
 pnpm start -- $filename $envFileName $lineNumber
 ```

++ you need to have a variable `url` either in one of the mode vars or global vars

 ## Inspired By
 .http file based REST Client in [Neovim/vim](https://github.com/bayne/vim-dot-http) and Intellij